Compare Rates and Save on Health Insurance

 Early Retirement Health Insurance Options

-Retiring early can come with some changes to the benefits you receive.
-While a senior’s Social Security benefits can be collected starting at the age of 62, Medicare benefits do not kick in until the age of 65.
+Early retirement can affect your health benefits, and finding affordable health insurance may take some consideration.
+While a senior’s Social Security benefits can be collected starting at 62, Medicare benefits do not kick in until age 65.

 Fortunately, there are several ways to get health insurance for retirees under 65, including COBRA, short-term retirement insurance plans, Medicaid and marketplace plans.